ThomasCherqui/Wifi_classification/README.md

 ## Choose the dataset
 The user chooses the dataset ('clean' or 'noisy') as an input when the main is executed.
-If you want to select an alternate dataset, change the path on line 21 of main.py.
+If you want to select an alternate dataset, change the path on line 21 of either main.py (with or without pruning)

 ## Run with or without pruning
 Run *python main_without_pruning.py* or *python main_with_pruning.py*